samm-git/turris-containers/README.md

 1. Enable LXC and Namespace support on Kernel and test that its really works.
 This should be an easy step - Turris is running on Recent kernel (3.10.49) so i am not expecting that any backporting will be required.
 Tool `lxc-checkconfig` can validate is everything is fine witht this.
 2. Choose some container management software.
 Initially i was thinking about Docker, because it is already ported to ARM and code is very easy portable, but as downside - it is written on Go language, which is not officially supported on PPC/OpenWRT (see problems section).
 Other options to investigate: [LXD](http://www.ubuntu.com/cloud/tools/lxd), https://lxc-webpanel.github.io, http://docs.vagrantup.com/ ?
-3. Choose and enable overlay FS backend: aufs (will require kernel patches), overlayfs (in kernel from 3.18, there are some [patches for 3.10](https://github.com/adilinden/overlayfs-patches), and also [in OpenWRT](https://dev.openwrt.org/browser/trunk/target/linux/generic/patches-3.10/100-overlayfs.patch)).
+3. ~~Choose and enable overlay FS backend: aufs (will require kernel patches), overlayfs (in kernel from 3.18, there are some [patches for 3.10](https://github.com/adilinden/overlayfs-patches), and also [in OpenWRT](https://dev.openwrt.org/browser/trunk/target/linux/generic/patches-3.10/100-overlayfs.patch)).~~ *Update: overlayfs is already in the kernel*.
 4. Create some demo containers ) I would like to move my Asterisk from OpenWRT root so this shoud be a good starting point.

 ## problems